Your linguistics degree sets you up for careers ranging from teaching and marketing to research and data science

 Look for work experience opportunities with organisations and businesses that you're interested in or that will help you develop the skills relevant to your career interests.

-Some universities provide opportunities to take a work placement during your course, either in the UK or abroad, or to learn an additional language.
+Some universities provide opportunities to complete a work placement or internship during your course, either in person or online.
+You may also be able to learn an additional language as part of your degree or through extra-curricular activities - essential if you want to work as a translator.

 Search for placements and find out more about work experience and internships.